Skip to main content

 Conservation And Sustainability

 Urbanization pressure on Santa Catarina Island creates constant challenges for park integrity — illegal dumping, boundary encroachment, and fragmentation of the surrounding forest matrix are ongoing concerns.
-The park participates in the Atlantic Forest Restoration Pact and has restored hundreds of hectares of degraded areas within its boundaries.
-Control of invasive exotic plants — particularly Hedychium coronarium (white ginger lily) along wetland margins — is a major management priority.
+The park participates in the Atlantic Forest Restoration Pact and has restored areas of degraded habitat within its boundaries.
+Control of invasive exotic plants — particularly Hedychium coronarium (white ginger lily) along wetland margins — and the legacy Pinus and Eucalyptus stands is a major management priority.
 The park's urban location makes it an ideal setting for environmental education programs that reach the city's growing population.
 Collaboration with Universidade Federal de Santa Catarina (UFSC) researchers supports long-term biodiversity monitoring.

 Visitor Ratings